SRES-313-116

 Who is hurt

-No specific group is directly or materially harmed by this resolution.
-It imposes no costs, restrictions, or obligations on any individual, organization, or government entity.
+No group is materially harmed by this resolution.
+There are no mandates, spending changes, or regulatory effects on any individual or organization.

 Supporters argue